leandromoreira/redlock-rb/README.md

-# RedlockRb - A ruby distributed lock using redis.
+# Redlock - A ruby distributed lock using redis.

 Distributed locks are a very useful primitive in many environments where different processes require to operate with shared resources in a mutually exclusive way.